 His long flowing locks danced in the ocean breeze.
-He closed his eyes, took a deep breath and faced the sun.
-The man looked over the edge of the cliff, eyes transfixed on the raging waters below.
+He closed his eyes and took a deep breath before facing the sun.
+Then he looked over the edge of the cliff.
+His eyes were transfixed on the raging waters below.

 Jagged rocks the size of boulders looked like pebbles.
-Small bits of earth fell from underneath his feet as he walked along the edge.
+Small bits of earth crumbled beneath his feet as he walked along the edge.
 It took several seconds for them to meet their final destination.
 Plunging from this height would give him plenty of time to think and plenty of time to regret, assuming a man like him was capable of such a thing.

 “Doesn’t the water look inviting?” a voice asked.
-The man turned and faced the ghost who served as his tormentor.
+He turned and faced the ghost who served as his tormentor.

 “It was a mistake,” he pleaded.

 “Do you speak the truth?”
-Her face contorted into what one might call a knowing smirk if she still had lips.
+Her face contorted into what one might call a knowing smirk had she still had lips.

-This was the spot where they had spent many a romantic and intimate, to put it mildly, evening in the back of his red corvette gifted to him by his father on his birthday.
-That is why she felt this was the perfect spot to deliver the news.
+This was the spot where they had spent many a romantic and intimate evening, to put it mildly, in the back of his red Corvette.
+A gift bestowed to him by his father on his birthday.
+That was why she felt it was the perfect spot to deliver the news.